Filing taxes can be tough, especially if you are experiencing housing instability or homelessness.

 Where do I find free tax help?

-If you (and your spouse if filing jointly) earn less than $57,000, you could qualify for free tax preparation in your community.
+If you (and your spouse if filing together) earn less than $60,000, you could qualify for free tax help in your community.
 Volunteer Income Tax Assistance (VITA) and AARP Tax-Aide sites offer free and reliable tax filing services.

-If you’re able to file taxes on your own, you can use MyFreeTaxes if you do not have self-employment income.
-If you are self-employed, there are many tax filing software options that may be more affordable than visiting a paid tax preparer.
+If you’re able to file taxes on your own, you can use MyFreeTaxes if you do not have self-employment income and you earn less than $73,000.